 This workshop/keynote takes our core messages of happiness, flourishing, resilience & personal responsibility and looks at embedding positivity in the classroom.
 Most teachers recognise the value of fostering positive intrinsic learning behaviours and many ‘get’ that growth mindsets are crucial.
 But there’s more to it than knowing what ‘perseverance,’ means.
-Crafting a growth mindset culture requires a little introspection and an alternative perspective.

 ‘Cultivating a Growth Mindset’ focuses on four key elements: